ClarenceXu/CarND-LaneLines-P1/writeup.md

 4. draw left and right lanes using the average slope and middle point

 Here is an example after using the pipeline:
-![solidYellowCurve][image1]
+![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be the marked lanes will not be accurate when the lane has a sharp curve
+One potential shortcoming would be the marked lanes will not be accurate when the lane has a sharp curve.

-Another shortcoming is that when the color of the lane changes due to any circumstance, e.g. shadowed, the lane could not be detected.
+Another shortcoming is that when the color of the lane changes, e.g. shadowed, the lane could not be detected.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to find a better way to extrapolate the line segments In order to draw the lanes, I simply averaged the slop of detected left or right segments, calculated the middle point by averaging all the start/end points of line segments.
+A possible improvement would be to find a better way to extrapolate the line segments.
+I simply averaged the slop of detected left or right segments, calculated the middle point by averaging all the start/end points of line segments.
+A better transformation based on these line segments should be implemented.

 Another potential improvement could be to find a better way to identify the best parameters' combination for gaussian blur, canny and hough transformation.
 I manually tested different combination and check which one has the best result.
 It is better to find a more intellegent approach.